spicysomtam/jenkins-deploy-eks-via-terraform/README.md

   + vpc-subnets: number of subnets/az's (default 3).
   + inst-type: Type of instance to deploy as the worker nodes (default `m4.large`).
   + num-workers: Number of workers to deploy (default `3`).
-  + api-ingress-ips: list of cidrs to allow access from to the k8s cluster.
-More on this below.
-The default is insecure so we suggest you improve this (default `0.0.0.0/0`).
 * The cluster name has been changed from `terraform-eks-demo` to `eks-<your-name>`; this means multiple eks instances can be deployed, using different names, from the same Jenkins pipeline.
 There does not seem any point in including `terraform` (or even `tf`) in the naming; how its deployed is irrevelant IMHO.
 * The security group providing access to the k8s api has been adapted to allow you to pass cidr addresses to it, so you can customise how it can be accessed.
 The provider example got your public ip from `http://ipv4.icanhazip.com/`; you are welcome to continue using this!